 HR is an exciting career option

 If you’re considering a move into HR, you’ll love how people-oriented it is.
 It’s a role that allows you to make meaningful connections and can improve the lives of others.
-And with HR roles in high demand in 2021, it’s a good time to step into a more formal role or improve on your existing skills.
+And with HR roles in high demand in 2024, it’s a good time to step into a more formal role or improve on your existing skills.

 Looking to step up into a human resource role?
-Check out Monarch’s HR course here and start today.
+Check out Monarch’s HR courses here and start today.
 Or give one of our Course Consultants a call on 1300 738 955 and chat about your options.

 ———-